-Why aren’t the employers more willing to sponsor offshore talent?
+Why aren’t the employers more willing to sponsor international Engineering professionals?

 Sponsoring an employee has always been a lengthy, costly and complicated process for employers.
 Also, there are too many candidates potentially interested in relocating, but then not going through with it.